When do I start my field placement?

 How do I find a field placement?

-You should contact the Field Director to begin the process of finding a field placement.
-We have over 200 agencies that have been approved to have MSW field students.
+You should contact the Field Directors to begin the process of finding a field placement.
+We have over 200 agencies that have been approved to have BSW and MSW field students.
 While not all of them accept students every year, many provide excellent opportunities for students.

-How does an agency get "approved" to have an MSW field student?
+How does an agency get "approved" to have a field student?

-Policies pertaining to the approval of field agencies can be found in the MSW Field Manual or for BSW students policies are in the BSW Field Manual All agencies must submit an application, including the resume of an MSW-level practitioner with 2 years of post-MSW practice experience who would provide supervision to a field student.
+Policies pertaining to the approval of field agencies can be found in the MSW Field Manual or for BSW students policies are in the BSW Field Manual All agencies must submit an application, including the resume of an BSW or MSW-level practitioner with 2 years of post-degree practice experience who would provide supervision to a field student.
 For BSW students, the same is required including the resume of an BSW-level practitioner with 2 years of post-BSW practice experience who would provide supervision to a field student.
-All applications are evaluated by the field coordinator to determine if an agency would provide appropriate activities for an MSW student.
+All applications are evaluated by the field directors to determine if an agency would provide appropriate activities for an social work student.
 Applications are now submitted electronically into the IPT System.